Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

 ## Binding Modes

-The binding mode defines the coordinate space Unity uses to interpret the camera offset from the target and to apply the damping.
+When following a target with an offset from the target, the binding mode defines the coordinate space Unity uses to interpret the camera offset from the target and to apply the damping.
 </br></br>

 ### Lock To Target